 Flicking through the finished tome, how does it make you feel?
 What did the project teach you about Gaia's world?
 Are you drawn to any images in particular?

 Jeremy: I enjoy the juxtaposition of images of the luxury objects and life, the experimentation of two young people in the world, the rawness of reference objects, and the desire of the result.

-Gaia: I liked how the simple combination of a palette of colours and images can express a desire or ambition identified to a brand.
+Gaia: I liked how the simple combination of a palette of colors and images can express a desire or ambition identified to a brand.
 I like the seascapes and the palm trees, as well as the images we call the "blurs".
-They echo our types of gold and certain obsessions we have -- you can find these colours in Repossi's new concept of the Vendôme store by OMA/Rem Koolhaas as well.
+They echo our types of gold and certain obsessions we have— you can find these colors in Repossi's new concept of the Vendôme store by OMA/Rem Koolhaas as well.

 If people take one thing away from Alternating Rose and Gold, what would you like it to be?

 Jeremy: That it all relates directly to daily life.

 Gaia: That worlds imbricate within each other, visions imbricate as well.
 That it's all a reflection.

 Gaia: Some very exciting projects for next year but I can't say for now.
 There will be a new campaign soon as well as more visual projects, always more exciting projects!

 Alternating Rose and Gold is available now, published by IDEA.